You've been learning English your whole life. School, university, maybe even a language course or two along the way.

 Culture awareness is built in.

 Business English isn't just about words.
 How you address a colleague, how direct you are, how you express disagreement — these differ significantly across cultures.
-For example, hierarchy is taken seriously in some professional environments and actively avoided in others.
-Knowing this prevents friction before it starts.
+For example: hierarchy is taken seriously in some professional environments and actively avoided in others.

 Why Business English Matters for Non-Native Speakers Especially

-Here's something worth understanding: in international engineering and international business, the people having most conversations in English are often not native English speakers.
+Here's something worth understanding: in international engineering and business, the people having most conversations in English are often not native English speakers.
 English is the bridge between them — what linguists call a lingua franca.

 Short sentences.
 Concrete language.
 No ambiguity.
 This isn't dumbing things down.
 This is professional precision.